sql-machine-learning/elasticdl/docs/designs/ps_design.md

 Each parameter server pod will store some embedding vectors and dense tensor parameter, it only holds a subset of the whole model.

 The number of parameter server pods will keep unchanged during a job.
 We set the priority of parameter server pods higher than worker pods.
 Thus, worker pods of a lower priority job will be killed first to satisfy another job.
 If all worker pods of a job are dead , this job is actually stopped.
-We will restart the job again when the hardware resources is sufficient.
+We will restart the job again when the hardware resources are sufficient.

 ## KVStore